The REACH Programme

 The team wraps around the child and their life at home, in school and in the community and can rapidly mobilise a range of expertise and support to build their resilience.
-The Team will also work closely with the Targeted Youth Service.
+The Team will also work closely with Community Organisations, Early Help Teams and the Youth Justice Service.

-Families who access the service will have been matched with a number of ‘high risk/vulnerability’ criterion including; gang-involved, group offending, child sexual exploitation, frequent missing episodes, school exclusion, serious youth violence, low educational attainment/engagement, mental health needs and being a victim of crime.
+Families who access the service will have been matched with a number of ‘high risk/vulnerability’ criterion including Child Criminal Exploitation, Serious Youth Violence, group offending, Child Sexual Exploitation, frequent missing episodes, school exclusion, low educational attainment/engagement, harmful sexualise behaviour, mental health needs and being a victim of crime.

-REACH has capacity to work with up to 45 young people (aged 11-17) and their families at any one time.
+REACH has capacity to work with up to 45 children/young people and their families at any one time.
 With a lead social worker, members of the team will contribute to child and family assessments, plans and interventions as needed.

 REACH will seek to address identified areas of concern relating to family life, peer relationships, school exclusion, mental health and behaviour in the community through a semi-structured programme of resilience-based systemic and behavioural interventions that aim to achieve minimisation of risk and healthier and safer life’s styles for our clients and their families.

 How to refer?